 Today, the District's water supply is provided from a combination of local groundwater supplies and imported water from the Colorado River and Northern California.
 In our efforts to supply a reliable source of water for the community, the District continues to look into other water supply projects as future additional sources of water.
-The District provides water services to 19,117 people within an 8.5 square mile area of southern Orange County, including portions of the City of Laguna Beach and Crystal Cove State Park.
+The District provides water services to 19,240 people within an 8.5 square mile area of southern Orange County, including portions of the City of Laguna Beach, Crystal Cove State Park, and the unincorporated community of Emarald Bay.